 Every buyer has a different set of needs, which means different people will assign different values to the same piece of real estate.
-In other words – your property is worth more to some people than it is to others.
+In other words, your property will be worth more to some people than it is to others.

-With this concept in mind – let’s talk about a few pricing strategies that will help you extract the most value from each property you sell.
+With this concept in mind, let’s talk about a few pricing strategies to help you price each property right and extract the most value from each property you sell.

-If some buyers are willing to pay more than others, how can you find the ones that will pay the most?
+If some buyers are willing to pay more, how can you find those who will pay the most?